scalacenter/scalafix/docs/rule-authors/tutorial.md

 There are several ways to share a rule if the rule is contained in a single file and uses no external dependencies:

-- If you used the {% doc_ref Setup, scalacenter/scalafix.g8 %} to build your
-  project, push your rule to github and tell users to run `scalafix github:$org/$reponame/$version`.
+- If you used the `scalacenter/scalafix.g8` to build your project, push your rule to github and tell users to run
+  `scalafix github:$org/$reponame/$version`.

-- otherwise, tell users to use the {% doc_ref Configuration, http %} protocol,
-  `scalafix --rules https://gist....` where the url points to the plaintext contents of your rule.
+- otherwise, tell users to use the full URL to your rule `scalafix --rules https://rawurl.com/....` where the url points to the plaintext contents of your rule.